pronovic/hcoop-meetbot/DEVELOPER.md

 with sane configuration in `.gitattributes`, you sometimes still get spurious differences, where Git says that a file has changed but then `git diff` shows an empty result.
-The `run` script and the pre-commit hooks both normalize the line endings for `requirements.txt` using [`utils/dos2unix.py`](utils/dos2unix.py).
+The `run` script and the pre-commit hooks both normalize the line endings for `requirements.txt`.
 I wish there were a standard way to do this in Poetry or in Python, but there isn't as of this writing.

 ## Prerequisites